nstarke/nstarke.github.io/_posts/2021-10-24-uefitool-board-init.md

 author: Nicholas Starke
 ---

+The class in reference in this post is OpenSecurityTraining2's Arch4001.
+I will update this post with a link once the class is public.

 I recently took a class on the x86 reset vector, and one of the things I learned was that the CPU starts executing at `0xfffffff0`, which is the last 16 bytes of the 32-bit address space.
 The class I took recommended using a Dell Optiplex 7010, so I purchased that model of PC with Windows 10 built into it.
 I dumped the firmware using Chipsec, and loaded the dumped binary file into UEFITool.
 The firmware version was `A29`, which is the latest as of this writing.
 I wanted to see where in the UEFI image the reset vector code was located.
 I found it as the last item after expanding the PEI phase modules.

 ![UEFITool Reset Vector Code](/images/10242021/uefitool-sec.PNG "UEFITool Reset Vector Code")